alexlarsson/groot/README.md

-Groot is tool that uses modern kernel features to emulate running a process as root, without actually being root.
+Groot is a tool that uses modern kernel features to emulate running a process as root, without actually being root.
 It is similar to other tools like fakeroot or pseudo.